How does Magdalene Catholic College meet the learning needs of young Catholics in this area?

 We hope our students will achieve their best at Magdalene, in terms of learning, confidence and sense of belonging to this special place.

-Magdalene is a school with high standards of academic excellence and high standards for students learning and behaviour.
+Magdalene is a College with high standards of academic excellence and high standards for students learning and behaviour.
 What this means for a students at Magdalene, is that they work each day in an environment which supports their learning and challenges them to be their best.

 Many students have already experienced the way a Catholic culture can shape their experience of a school community; how our faith and traditions add a depth and meaning makes a difference to the daily life of the students here.
 We invite students to become a part of this living, faith community.